microsoft/winget-pkgs/FAQ.md

 For the package version added under the new package identifier, the metadata should be complete and accurate.
 Additionally, the `AppsAndFeaturesEntries` should be added for each installer node.
 The `ProductCode` entries should be specified under this version.

 *Additional Notes*:
 While this is currently the best practice, this may change in the future with the implementation of [microsoft/winget-cl#1899](https://github.com/microsoft/winget-cli/issues/1899) and [microsoft/winget-cl#1900](https://github.com/microsoft/winget-cli/issues/1900).
+The origination of this best practice can be foud [here](https://github.com/microsoft/winget-pkgs/issues/66937#issuecomment-1190154419)